quadvvvv/ModelEarth-feed/README.md

 5.)
 DONE: Add columns for Title and Description in the Google Sheet - Matt B

 6.)
 TO DO: Use Vite to add [Swiper Element](https://swiperjs.com/element) in the "feed" repo and provide a filmstrip based on the images in incoming feeds.
 Place in a "swiper" folder.
-See [Swiper Element Setup](https://www.freecodecamp.org/news/how-to-set-up-swiper-element-in-a-react-application/) and [Film-strip sample](https://www.sliderrevolution.com/templates/wordpress-media-gallery) - We'll avoid showing multiple heros at the same time
+See [Swiper Element Setup](https://www.freecodecamp.org/news/how-to-set-up-swiper-element-in-a-react-application/) and [Film-strip sample](https://www.sliderrevolution.com/templates/wordpress-media-gallery) - We'll avoid showing multiple heros at the same time - Srinath

 7.)
 TO DO: Load images into the Feed Player from our [requests repo](../requests/) CSV prompt file.